Last Updated on October 4, 2022 by Jim Ferri

 Reaching the End of our Mississippi River Cruise in St. Paul

 A riverboat cruise is generally a slow-moving event, but it hardly seemed as if a week had passed as Queen of the Mississippi tied up in St. Paul, MN to bring our weeklong cruise to an end.

 All in all, the voyage went flawlessly.
 Meals were tasty, plentiful and well presented and the Queen’s officers and crew were invariably friendly and efficient.
 As a veteran of more than 40 cruises, I will tell you unequivocally that ACL is among the best in the business of small ship cruising.

 Following the customary hugs and farewells, we made a beeline for the St. Paul Farmers’ Market.
-We’d gotten word that this was the best place to be on a Saturday morning in St. Paul.
+We’d heard this was the best place to be on a Saturday morning in St. Paul.
 Founded in 1853 and featuring more than 300 vendors, it’s one of the nation’s oldest and largest public markets.
 We had a great time there, wandering about and making photos.

-Rather than rushing off to the airport on our arrival day in the Twin Cities area, we’d booked a night at the 1910 Saint Paul Hotel.
+Rather than rushing off to the airport, we’d booked a night at the 1910 Saint Paul Hotel.

-After a long walk around the city we settled in that afternoon at the castle-like Landmark Center to watch the St. Paul Civic Symphony Orchestra rehearse a performance of Beethoven’s Ninth Symphony.
+After a long walk around the city we settled in that afternoon at the castle-like Landmark Center.
+We watched the St. Paul Civic Symphony Orchestra rehearse a performance of Beethoven’s Ninth Symphony.

-That evening, as we sat down for a light dinner at the hotel’s lobby bar, we heard a familiar voice – that of our riverloarian/entertainer (and new favorite songbird) from the Queen, JoAnn Funk – who made it home to St. Paul just in time for her regular Saturday night gig at the hotel.
+That evening, as we sat down for a light dinner at the hotel’s lobby bar, we heard a familiar voice.
+It belonged to our riverloarian/entertainer (and new favorite songbird) from the Queen, JoAnn Funk.
+JoAnn made it home to St. Paul just in time for her regular Saturday night gig at the hotel.
 It was a fitting finale to a wonderful week cruising the Mississippi River.